prebid/prebid.github.io/dev-docs/modules/prebidServer.md

 the bad parameter.

+## Examples

-### Examples
+### Defining endpoints

-s2sConfig example with the endpoint attributes defined as strings:
+s2sConfig example with the endpoint attributes defined instead of using the 'defaultVendor' approach:
 ```javascript
 pbjs.setConfig({
     s2sConfig: [{